Do you want to know all the parts of the recent Jordan Godwin bike check?

 This is a complete rundown of his current setup, and it sure does look solid.

 Everyone knows that Jordan has this ORIGINAL and SUPER TECHNICAL street riding style that is hard to imitate.

 His bike setup follows modern street riding – in fact, it takes things to extremes.

-At 76.25 degrees, this frame will get you on the front wheel much quicker, and you will even spin faster.
+At 76.25 degrees, this frame will get you on the front wheel much quicker and spin faster.